APRashedAhmed/hierarchical-generalization/README.md

 </p>

 The plot above is identical to the one in the previous section but with twice as many samples as seen on the x-axis.
-Most of the task learning seems to happen by within the original `120` samples per phase.
+Most of the task learning seems to happen within the original `120` samples per phase.